 With the aforementioned steam generator design the temperature difference across a heat exchange tube metal wall and the steam boundary layer is about 40 degrees C. Where the tubes are immersed in liquid water the full load tube wall temperature drop is typically about 10 degrees C.

-Assume each intermediate heat exchanger bundle feeds one tall steam generator.
+Assume each sodium-salt heat exchanger feeds one steam generator.

 The steam generator must withstand the steam pressure.
 However, the steam generator has turbulent fluid flow on both sides of its tubes so it can operate with less tube area than the corresponding intermediate heat exchange bundle.

 The contemplated steam generator is realized using 20 foot lengths of 24 inch diameter thick wall (610 mm OD) pipe.
 This pipe is available in 59.54 mm wall thickness to safely contain a pressure of up to 13.7 MPa @ 427 degrees C.

 610 mm - 2(59.54 mm) = 490.92 mm